hussainMansoor876/node-typescript/README.md

 Then cd node-typescript

-Open cmd/terminal/powershell to install packages in your machine Type
+Open cmd/terminal/powershell to install packages in your machine and type:
 ## yarn and Press Enter

 Once all Packages Installed you can run the project using